Sea Breeze

 Triangular pane of frameless structural glass

-Above the sliding system, a 3.5m x 1.5m high triangular pane of frameless structural glass resolves the junction between wall and roof geometry.
+Above the sliding doors, a 3.5m by 1.5m triangular pane of frameless structural glass resolves the junction between the wall and the pitched roof.

 :quality(80))